PrestaShopCorp/psxmarketingwithgoogle/README.md

 ### VueJS

-The following commands need to be run in the `_dev/` folder and requires pnpm v7 to be installed.
+With Node 16, the following commands need to be run in the `_dev/` folder and requires pnpm v7 to be installed.
 If you do not have it:

 ```
 npm install -g pnpm@7